Helping our people drive sustainable growth

 Product teams use our Eco Design tool to assess choices of ingredients, formulation and packaging against USLP targets in areas such as Health & Hygiene, Nutrition, GHG emissions, Waste, Water and Sustainable sourcing and see whether the mix is the same, better or worse against a comparison product.
 Results from the tool are linked to our Innovation Project Management (IPM) system for review by senior leaders.

-Product sustainability is tracked through category scorecards which are reviewed quarterly by our Global Category Leadership Teams (GCLT).
+Product sustainability is tracked through category scorecards which are reviewed quarterly by our Global Division Leadership Teams (GDLT).
 These show overall performance against USLP targets for that category and the sustainability performance of the 10 highest value projects and which projects are delivering the most impact.